splunk/public-o11y-docs/logs/lo-connect-limits.rst

 Maximum number of logs processed for the fields summary
 ---------------------------------------------------------------------------------------------

-The Log Observer UI displays a summary of fields and their value distribution.
+The Log Observer Connect UI displays a summary of fields and their value distribution.
 By default, it processes the most recent 150,0000 events to generate this view.

 What happens when the limit is hit?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^